 - Your schedule should be kept confidential by your employer.
 Make sure others know that by explaining to front desk workers or other coworkers that information about you should never be given out to anyone that comes in and asks about you.

 - Talk with your children.
 Chances are they know something is going on.
-Find a way to explain the situation to them in an age appropriate way.
+Find a way to explain the situation to them in an age-appropriate way.

 - Teach them to use the phone to call 911.
 Talk with them about how they can stay safe if they ever feel in danger or see something dangerous.

-- Talk with your children’s schools and child care provider.
+- Talk with your children’s schools and childcare provider.
 Provide a picture of the abuser.
 Talk with them about how you will work together to protect your children.

 - Create a code word to use so that information about the children and/or pick-ups cannot be arranged without it.